Member Organizations

 Expert Accountants Association of Türkiye (EAAT)

-EAAT was established in 1942 as a voluntary membership organization for accountancy professionals that hold Certified Public Accountant (CPA) or Sworn-In Certified Public Accountant (Sworn-In CPA) titles from the Union of Chambers of Certified Public Accountants of Türkiye (TÜRMOB).
-It has no formal legal recognition or powers.
-EAAT awards the Expert Accountants Certificate to members, which is a privileged qualification but does not give its holder any practicing rights.
-EAAT and TÜRMOB cooperate on strengthening the accountancy profession in Türkiye.
-EAAT is a member of IFAC.
+EAAT was established in 1942 as a voluntary professional accountancy organization representing accountancy professionals who hold Certified Public Accountant (CPA) or Sworn-in Certified Public Accountant (Sworn-in CPA) qualifications issued through the Union of Chambers of Certified Public Accountants of Türkiye (TÜRMOB).

 Union of Chambers of Certified Public Accountants of Türkiye (TÜRMOB)